AxisCommunications/acap-documentation/docs/api/native-sdk-api.md

 ## Curl

 Open-source library for transferring data with URLs.
 See [curl documentation](https://curl.se/docs/).
+For proxy configuration see [Global device proxy](../develop/global-device-proxy).

 ### Compatibility